RedFurryDemon/BlasphemousModdingNotes/README.md

 			if (Input.GetKeyDown(KeyCode.BackQuote))
 ```
 Unity key code reference is available [here](https://docs.unity3d.com/ScriptReference/KeyCode.html).
+--add note that the comments aren't preserved, and best to save the decompiled source file!!!
 7. Click `Compile`, go to `File -> Save Module`, and click `OK` in the saving options.
 8. Open the game.
 If you've done everything correctly, you should be able to access the console with the hotkey of your choice.

+### Console commands
+`help` - Displays a list of available commands.
+`invincible` - Enables/disables god mode: the Penitent One's health isn't affected by enemy attacks or contact damage, and dying on the spikes respawns him in the last stable spot.
+Fervour still decreases normally, and flasks aren't refilled automatically.
+Note that this command might be buggy when the Penitent One falls into the depths (teleporting via the console might help in such a case).
+`restart` - Reloads current level.
+This might lead to an amusing bug in which you can end up with multiple Penitent Ones (it persists only on the current level).
+`kill all` - Kills all entities in the current level.
+This includes the enemies **and** the player; also frees caged cherubs.
+NPCs - not tested yet.
+`kill player`
+`kill player prieudieu`
+`kill NAME`
+`skin`
+`skin list`
+`skin get`
+`skin unlock SKIN_ID`

 other stuff: